-Not all ESA laws are created at the federal level, however.
-Housing and employment are regulated by each of the individual provinces.
+In Canada, housing and employment laws vary from province to province.
 In Newfoundland and Labrador, the law you need to read up on is the Human Rights Act (Section 5).
 Be sure to be thorough!

-Unfortunately, you can’t take your ESA to work.
+There is no law that says you are allowed to take your ESA to work with you.
+Remember, ESAs do not have the same legal protection as service dogs.
 But you can always talk to your boss and see if they can make an exception for you.
 After all, the presence of your ESA increases your productivity.
 Be sure to take your ESA letter with you!

 - Falsifying or not showing a valid ESA letter.

-- Not complying with the airline’s ESA policy.
+- Not complying with an airline’s ESA policy.